francksidi-edb/SimilaritySearch-Summarization/README.md

 2 - Create the function to load pdf and  generate summary Use the script in ddl: insert_embeddings_from_pdf_bert.sql

+3 - Create the function get_embedding_bert_f as this function will be called by the application to generate the embedding of the input text

 # Generate Data

 The best will be to put inside a directory many pdfs, I put some sample in dataset directory and then run from sql command: